About the search terms report

 What's the difference between a search term and a keyword?
 A search term is the exact word or set of words a customer enters when searching on Google.com or one of our Search Network sites.
 A keyword is the word or set of words that AdWords advertisers create for a given ad group to target your ads to customers.

 David is looking to buy a Valentine’s Day bouquet online.
-He types “red roses” into the search box on Google.com.au.
-“Red roses” is the search term.
+He types 'red roses' into the search box on Google.com.
+'Red roses' is the search term.
 Let's say that you're the owner of an online flower business.
-Because you have included the word “roses” as a keyword in your AdWords campaign, your ad may be eligible to show on David’s search results page.
+Because you have included the word 'roses' as a keyword in your AdWords campaign, your ad may be eligible to show on David’s search results page.

-The "Match type" column in your search terms report tells you how closely the search terms that triggered your ads on Google are related to the actual keywords in your account.
-By seeing which match types are working well for which keywords and searches, you can refine match types for all your keywords to hone in better on the right customers.
+The 'Match type' column tells you how closely the search terms that triggered your ads on Google are related to the actual keywords in your account.
+By seeing which match types are working well for which keywords and searches, you can refine match types for all your keywords so that only the right searches cause your ad to show.
+The 'Keyword' column tells you which of your keywords matched someone’s search term and triggered your ad.
+This column does not show by default.
+To learn how to modify columns, skip to View the search terms report.

 To help you understand how the search term match type is determined, we'll use the following example: